chef/automate/components/docs-chef-io/content/automate/_index.md

 You can write your own compliance rules in Chef InSpec, or get started by using built-in profiles -- which are predefined rule sets for a variety of security frameworks, such as Center for Internet Security (CIS) benchmarks or DISA Security Technical Implementation Guides (STIGs).
 Use these profiles to scan individual machines, VMs, and cloud environments for policy conformance without installing any agents.

 Examine past failures and trends to identify areas for targeted process improvement.
-Use reports to satisfy auditors’ questions about current and historical compliance.
+Use reports to satisfy auditors' questions about current and historical compliance.

 ### Application monitoring